metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 potentially be determined at a later date, it should be related to [[unknown]](https://bookbrainz.org/author/6c1b8f55-4c7e-4739-bfa2-1979da4c68e1).
 - *Oral tradition*.
-If a work has been preserved in the oral tradition (e.g. received, preserved, and transmitted orally from one generation to another) it should be related to [[traditional]](https://beta.bookbrainz.org/author/415a1f7c-a793-4107-9f2f-c38caf15116d).
+If a work has been preserved in the oral tradition (e.g. received, preserved and transmitted orally from one generation to another) it should be related to [[traditional]](https://beta.bookbrainz.org/author/415a1f7c-a793-4107-9f2f-c38caf15116d).

 ## Translations

-Each translation of a work is distinct from the original work as well as from any other translations.
+Each translation of a work is distinct from the original work as well as from any other translation.
 A translated work should be related to the original work as a translation, have a *writer* relationship to the original work’s author, and a *translator* relationship to its translator.
 Example: